gershnik/sys_string/README.md

 [![Tests](https://github.com/gershnik/sys_string/actions/workflows/test.yml/badge.svg)](https://github.com/gershnik/sys_string/actions/workflows/test.yml)

 This library provides a C++ string class template `sys_string_t` that is optimized for **interoperability with external native string type**.
 It is **immutable**, **Unicode-first** and exposes convenient **operations similar to Python or ECMAScript strings**.
 It uses a separate `sys_string_builder_t` class template to construct strings.
 It provides fast concatenation via `+` operator that **does not allocate temporary strings**.
-The library exposes bidirectional UTF-8/UTF-16/UTF-32 views of `sys_string_t` as well as of any random access containers of characters.
+The library exposes bidirectional UTF-8/UTF-16/UTF-32 views of `sys_string_t` as well as of any C++ input ranges of chracters. of characters.

 ## What does it mean?